elixir-no-nels/nels-docs/docs/about.md

 !!! tip

-     If you are in doubt whether your University/institution has been connected to the NeLS Portal, please contact the ELIXIR Norway support desk by sending an email to [support@elxir.no](mailto:support@elxir.no?subject=NeLS).
+     If you are in doubt whether your University/institution has been connected to the NeLS Portal, please contact the ELIXIR Norway support desk by sending an email to [support@elixir.no](mailto:support@elixir.no?subject=NeLS).
 We can support you to get your institution connected to our service.

 To access the NeLS portal, see [Accessing NeLS](user-doc.html#accessing_nels)